 (c) SENIOR MEMBERS (LIFE MEMBERS): active members shall be considered for Senior membership if they are 65 or older and have been an AIH member for at least 20 years.
 The Senior dues will be charged according to a sliding scale from $60 to the current active member dues.
 This can be reviewed and changed periodically by the Board.

-Section 3.04: STUDENT MEMBERS: shall be a matriculant in good standing in an accredited school of medicine, osteopathy, or dentistry and shall have an interest in pursuing the practice of homeotherapeutics.
+Section 3.03: STUDENT MEMBERS: shall be a matriculant in good standing in an accredited school of medicine, osteopathy, naturopathy, dentistry, or homeopathic medicine whose graduates could be eligible for Regular Membership and shall have an interest in pursuing the practice of homeotherapeutics.

 Secton 3.07: ACTIVE MEMBERS in good standing (all dues and assessments paid in full) shall be entitled to one vote each at all regular and special meetings of the AIH.
 ACTIVE MEMBERS, after a minimum of two years in good standing, shall be eligible for elective or appointive office and any other rights and privileges of membership in the AIH.